Non-stop flights to Busan (PUS)

 Flights from Hong Kong to Busan

 In Hong Kong, the only airport that has a direct connection to Busan is Hong Kong.
-From Hong Kong, you can fly non-stop with Air Busan or Hong Kong Express.
+From Hong Kong, you can fly non-stop with Hong Kong Express or Tway Air.

 Flights from Japan to Busan

-From Nagoya, you can fly non-stop with Air Busan or Korean Air (SkyTeam).
+From Nagoya, you can fly non-stop with Jin Air or Korean Air (SkyTeam).
+This is a seasonal route that starts in April and ends in October.

-From Osaka, direct flights are offered by Air Busan, Jeju Air and Tway Air.
+From Osaka and Sapporo, all direct flights to Busan are operated by Air Busan, Eastar Jet, Jeju Air, Jin Air and Tway Air.

-From Tokyo, there are 4 airlines that have direct services to Busan, which are Air Busan, Japan Airlines (Oneworld), Jeju Air and Korean Air (SkyTeam).
+From Tokyo, there are 5 airlines that have direct services to Busan, which are Air Busan, Jeju Air, Jin Air, Korean Air (SkyTeam) and Tway Air.

 Flights from Laos to Busan